 Guyana's emigration rate is among the highest in the world - more than 55% of its citizens reside abroad - and it is one of the largest recipients of remittances relative to GDP among Latin American and Caribbean counties.
 Although remittances are a vital source of income for most citizens, the pervasive emigration of skilled workers deprives Guyana of professionals in healthcare and other key sectors.
 More than 80% of Guyanese nationals with tertiary level educations have emigrated.
 Brain drain and the concentration of limited medical resources in Georgetown hamper Guyana's ability to meet the health needs of its predominantly rural population.
 Guyana has one of the highest HIV prevalence rates in the region and continues to rely on international support for its HIV treatment and prevention programs.

-Honduras is one of the poorest countries in Latin America and has the world's highest murder rate.
+Honduras is one of the poorest countries in Latin America and has one of the world's highest murder rates.
 More than half of the population lives in poverty and per capita income is one of the lowest in the region.
 Poverty rates are higher among rural and indigenous people and in the south, west, and along the eastern border than in the north and central areas where most of Honduras' industries and infrastructure are concentrated.
 The increased productivity needed to break Honduras' persistent high poverty rate depends, in part, on further improvements in educational attainment.
 Although primary-school enrollment is near 100%, educational quality is poor, the drop-out rate and grade repetition remain high, and teacher and school accountability is low.|

 Honduras' population growth rate has slowed since the 1990s, but it remains high at nearly 2% annually because the birth rate averages approximately three children per woman and more among rural, indigenous, and poor women.
 Consequently, Honduras' young adult population - ages 15 to 29 - is projected to continue growing rapidly for the next three decades and then stabilize or slowly shrink.
 Population growth and limited job prospects outside of agriculture will continue to drive emigration.
 Remittances represent about a fifth of GDP.